 It can be very appealing to try and comfort, care for and cover for your loved one.
 You want to help them.
 That can mean anything from covering a bill or getting them out of trouble with the law.
 The important thing is to know when that is helping and when is it actually harming them.
 Bailing them out at every turn can shield them from harm, yes, but it also shields them from the real effects of their own actions.

 There is much more that can be written about how best to help an alcoholic, what to do and not to do to keep them happy and healthy.
-One of the strongest things is treatment.
+One of the strangest things is treatment.
 If your loved one is struggling with getting sober, take a look at our admissions application and see if help at The River Source is what they need.